Easy Turkey Ragu

 Easy Turkey RaguJump to Recipe

 I love a big pot of pasta and sauce as much as the next half-blooded American Italian dude, but it can be hard to find the time to do it right.
 Good news!
-This Easy Turkey Ragu recipe (or turkey bolognese) is ready in under an hour, has tons of flavor, and is a bit healthier than a classic ragu made with pork and beef.
+This Easy Turkey Ragu recipe (or turkey bolognese) is ready in under an hour, has tons of flavor, and is a bit healthier than a classic ragu made with pork and ground beef.

 I was surprised how much flavor this turkey ragu ended up having, honestly.
 My family loved it and slurped it down piled high on spaghetti.

 To up the flavor a bit, I recommend adding turkey bacon to the mix which gives some slight smokiness that is similar to a classic ragu but is a bit healthier.
 If I’m being honest, and I’m always honest, I’m not usually a fan of turkey bacon, but it works really well in this recipe.

 Of course, if you wanted to substitute normal bacon or pancetta, I will lock arms with you and support you completely in that venture.

 As with most Italian sauces, this turkey ragu keeps beautifully and reheats easily so feel free to make it in advance.

 It freezes great as well so double it!

 There is a technical difference between these two sauces.
 Generally, a ragu has less tomato than bolognese.
 Personally, I think people use these pretty interchangeably today so you can call it either and I won’t yell at you.